fkloosterman/bitbucket-migration/docs/reference/migration_config.md

 ## 🔧 File Overview

-`migration_config.json` is generated automatically when you run the audit script with `--generate-config`.
+`migration_config.json` is generated automatically when you run the audit script.
 You can edit it before running the actual migration.

 ```json
 {